groupon/webdriver-http-sync/README.md

 `driver.getElement(cssSelector)` | Finds an element on the page using the `cssSelector` and returns an Element.
 `driver.getElements(cssSelector)` | Finds all elements on the page using the `cssSelector` and returns an array of Elements.
 `driver.setElementTimeout(milliseconds)` | Sets a timeout for WebDriver to find elements with `getElement` and `getElements`.
+`driver.setScriptTimeout(milliseconds)` | Sets a timeout for WebDriver to execute async scripts with `evaluateAsync`.
 `driver.getUrl()` | Returns the current url of the page.
 `driver.getPageTitle()` | Returns the current page title.
 `driver.getPageSource()` | Returns the current page's html source.
 `driver.getScreenshot()` | Returns screenshot as a base64 encoded PNG.
 `driver.evaluate(javascriptString)` | Executes the given javascript.
 It must contain a return statement in order to get a value back.
+`driver.evaluateAsync(javascriptString)` | Executes the given asynchronous javascript.
+The executed script must signal that is done by invoking the provided callback, which is always provided as the final argument to the function.
 `driver.setCookie(Cookie)` | Sets a cookie on the current page's domain. `Cookie = { name, value, path='/' }` `driver.getCookies()` | Returns all cookies visible to the current page.
 `driver.clearCookies()` | Deletes all cookies visible to the current page.